a-farsi/install-jenkins-on-ubuntu/README.md

 ```
 ### Step 7: Access Jenkins Web UI

-Open your browser and go to:
+We open our browser and go to:

 ```cpp
 http://<our-server-ip>:8080